widgetti/ipypopout/README.md

      * `window_name - str`: If a window with the same name is available it will be reused, otherwise a new window is created (defaults to `target_model_id`).
         See [https://developer.mozilla.org/en-US/docs/Web/API/Window/open](https://developer.mozilla.org/en-US/docs/Web/API/Window/open) for more details.
      * `window_features - str`: See: [https://developer.mozilla.org/en-US/docs/Web/API/Window/open#window_features](https://developer.mozilla.org/en-US/docs/Web/API/Window/open#window_features)

+### Which backend to use

+Note that ipypopout will automatically detect if it can use Solara, and use it if available, otherwise it will use Voila.
+If you want to force the use of Voila, you can set the environment variable `IPYPOPOUT_USE_BACKEND=voila`, the other options are `auto` (the default) and `solara` (in case our auto detect fails).